Cars

 "Hot Car" magazine

-was a good 'booster' of stock-car racing, and this 1973 cover shows
+was a good booster of stock-car racing, and this 1973 cover shows

 us Brian Wignall #102 from Clitheroe,